 Just like the Chitin Armor Set, you need to own the Dragonborn DLC in order to obtain the Stalhrim Light Armor Set.
-However, if you own the DLC, then this is the second-best light armor set that you can use in the game.
-At Level 35, Stalhrim Light Armor Set can be purchased from NPCs on the Island of Solstheim.
+At Level 35, the Stalhrim Light Armor Set can be purchased from NPCs on the Island of Solstheim.
 It will also drop as random loot at that level additionally.

 Nightingale Armor Set

 The Nightingale Armor Set is probably the most fashionable light armor set in the game and can easily get you through the mid-game.
 However, you’ll have to complete a quest in order to obtain the armor set.
-All of the pieces of the armor are obtained in the ‘Trinity Restored’ quest of the game, which is a part of the Thieves Guild storyline.
+All of the pieces of the armor are obtained in the ‘Trinity Restored’ quest, which is a part of the Thieves Guild storyline.